 Battery-powered devices such as laptops and Windows tablets may find that live wallpapers in Windows 10 are a drain on the power cell, leading to reduced performance and battery life.
 But before you worry about that, let’s look at how a live wallpaper can be setup in versions of Windows beyond Vista.

-Getting Live Wallpapers into Windows
+Getting Live Wallpapers on Windows

 Personalization options in Windows post-Windows 7 have taken a knock.
-Sure, you can set backgrounds that sync to your Microsoft account, resulting in a familiar desktop on any device you sign into, and you can resize and arrange your tiles, but the desktop options have been greatly reduced.
+Sure, you can set themes and backgrounds that sync to your Microsoft account, resulting in a familiar desktop on any device you sign into, and you can resize and arrange your tiles, but the desktop options have been greatly reduced.

 We’ve already seen how to revive the Vista/7 Aero theme in Windows 8 and Windows 10, as well as how to bring back the sidebar and gadgets.
 Back in the Windows Vista days it was possible to add a live background to your Windows desktop, and while DreamScene isn’t supported natively in Windows 10, it is still a feature that you can add.